 Clean Energy in Cities

 Cities play an important role in not only harnessing more clean power for their residents, but also ensuring that the benefits of doing so are distributed equitably.
 WRI’s U.S. Energy Program provides education and support to cities and counties, alongside local partners like school districts, community-based organizations, universities, housing authorities and more.
-This has included a guidebook for local governments as they work to maximize Inflation Reduction Act tax incentives for an equitable clean energy transition; training on topics like equity-centered, scenario-based planning for community-level energy policy; peer-learning cohorts on financing strategies for a more equitable energy future; and inclusive Solarize campaigns, which are community-level group purchasing campaigns that aim to lower acquisition costs for solar PV.
+This has included a paper on Integrating Equity into City Clean Energy Initiatives, which explores key equity considerations for a variety of clean energy initiatives, and a guidebook for local governments as they work to maximize Inflation Reduction Act tax incentives for an equitable clean energy transition.
+WRI has also run trainings on topics like equity-centered, scenario-based planning for community-level energy policy; peer-learning cohorts on financing strategies for a more equitable energy future; and inclusive Solarize campaigns, which are community-level group purchasing campaigns that aim to lower acquisition costs for solar PV.

 Finally, WRI supports local governments seeking to raise equity considerations in state and regional forums.
 The PJM Cities and Communities Coalition, with the assistance of WRI, published a policy statement calling for the wholesale market to fairly value battery storage contributions to the grid, especially given the co-benefits associated with advancing environmental justice goals.
 Additionally, WRI facilitated collaboration between several local governments in North Carolina that led to a filing in an Integrated Resource Planning process that explicitly emphasized equity and low-income-focused programming.